 Fortunately, other medical experts agree.
 During the Gynecologic Oncology Group meeting this January, the Cancer Prevention and Control Committee approved further development of a concept to design a feasibility study of risk-reducing salpingectomy.
 Many proponents, including the National Cancer Institute’s Division of Cancer Prevention and FORCE enthusiastically endorsed designing such a study.
 It’s important to note that despite this progress, it still may be more than a year before a salpingectomy study would open at GOG sites around the country.

 We know that these studies are needed and that many high-risk women would consider participating in them.
-As with the development of new PARP Inhibitor research studies (which I blogged about last week), I feel optimistic about salpingectomy studies moving forward and proud of FORCE’s hard work and contributions in promoting these studies.
+As with the development of new PARP Inhibitor research studies, I feel optimistic about salpingectomy studies moving forward and proud of FORCE’s hard work and contributions in promoting these studies.
 The voice of the hereditary breast and ovarian cancer community has been heard.
 Our community is highly motivated to participate in hereditary cancer research and once the study is developed and open, I feel confident that women will enroll.
 Please stay tuned for further updates.